Glitch752/NspireRaytracer/README.md

 This repository includes a variety of directories related to my TI-Nspire ray tracer, which was based on the fantastic book [Ray Tracing in One Weekend](https://raytracing.github.io/) by Peter Shirley and contributors.

 ## Directory structure
-- `calculator/`: The original code written for my TI-Nspire CX II calculator, written in Python, dumped into a `.tns` file and exported.
+- `calculator/`: The original code written for my TI-Nspire CX II calculator, in Python, dumped into a `.tns` file and exported.
-- `multithreaded/`: After dumping the ray tracer, I converted it to use the python PIL library and implemented multi-process multithreading to speed up the rendering process for large renders on my computer. **This uses the exact same underlying ray tracing logic as the calculator version, but with added multithreading and a different output method.**
+- `multithreaded/`: After dumping the ray tracer, I converted it to use the Python PIL library and implemented multi-process multithreading to speed up rendering high-quality images on my computer. **This uses the exact same underlying ray tracing logic as the calculator version, but with added multithreading and a different output method.**
 - `images/`: Images from all versions of the raytracer used in the samples below.
-Images are dumped using a modified version of the [`nspire-rs`](https://crates.io/crates/libnspire) crate, since the original crate does not properly work with my calculator.
+Some screenshots are dumped using a modified version of the [`nspire-rs`](https://crates.io/crates/libnspire) crate, since the original crate does not properly work with my calculator.
 I may upload this as well after some cleanup.

 ## Samples